devlaming/mgreml/README.md

                 --covar ./tutorial/covar.txt --out ./tutorial/covs
 ```

-If we compare the new estimates of heritability (see below) to the true values, taking the standard errors of the estimates into account, we see the strong downwards bias is gone.
+If we compare the new estimates of heritability (see below) to the true values, taking the standard errors of the estimates into account, we see the strong bias is gone.

 |  | heritability | standard error |
 | --- | --- | --- |